 Gain the insights you need to leverage generative AI effectively, manage its risks responsibly, and drive innovation in your organization.
 This intensive demystifies generative AI, offering practical knowledge tailored to working professionals across sectors.
 Whether you're a business leader, educator, healthcare provider, or government official, you'll learn the fundamentals of generative AI, explore ethical considerations, identify innovative applications, and create actionable strategies and use cases to implement AI responsibly within your workplace.

-Based on articles from Harvard Data Science Review, especially the Special Issue: "Future Shock: Grappling With the Generative AI Revolution"
+Based on articles from Harvard Data Science Review, a guided reading of the Special Issue: "Future Shock: Grappling With the Generative AI Revolution"

 That's why Board Members at the Harvard Data Science Review created this intensive program.
 In one week, you'll be on your way to gain wisdom and build confidence to turn AI uncertainty into AI leadership.